 - Has the project clear roles and responsibilities?

-With the documentation capability of SharePoint and the new feature of SharePoint 2013 to drag and drop documents into the browser, centralized project document storage is now very easy to achieve.
+With the documentation capability of SharePoint, centralized project document storage is now very easy to achieve.

 - Project Mandate